SystemsApproach/ops/lifecycle.rst

 falls to the developers checking in source code and the operators checking in configuration code; they must correctly specify the versions they intend.
-Having a simple and clear versioning strategy is a pre-requisite for doing that job.
+Having a simple and clear versioning strategy is a prerequisite for doing that job.

 Finally, because versioning is inherently related to APIs, with the *MAJOR* version number incremented whenever the API changes in a